Beanzilla/Tardis/API.md

 ### tardis.memberships.get(user_name, my_name)

-Given the name of the Tardis owner and the name to search for, looks in members and then in pilots.
+Given the name of the Tardis owner and the name to search for, looks in companions and then in pilots.
 (First checks if it's the owner, if so stops there)

 ```lua
 local rc = {}